 1. Decide what type of wainscoting to do.

 Google wainscoting and you’ll find a ton of different varieties.
 Thick, thin.
 Frames, straight boards, beadboard.
+If you’re not comfortable enough to do this project on your own, you can just hire professionals from a plastering company.
 For my room (and this tutorial) I chose framed wainscoting around the base of the room, since it was the cheapest option and seemed to fit my awkward dining room space the best.
 It also looks the most formal to me, which is what I was going for in this space.
 This is the only room where I would ever use that adjective.

 2. Do a lot of math